 The Mac named after Charles Macintosh, is a fashion staple which rocketed to fame by Thomas Burberry and Co during World War One.
-It's going to rain again soon so pick one up sharpish.
+With all this wet weather, now's the time to pick one up.